RITS98/IRCTC-Realtime-ticket-booking-data-sync-to-Google-BigQuery/README.md

 ## Ovierview
 This project provides a solution for syncing ticket booking data in real-time to Google BigQuery.
 It utilizes a combination of Python, Google Cloud Pub/Sub, GCP Dataflow (Apache Beam), and BigQuery to achieve this.

+## Features
+	-  Real-time Data Ingestion: Captures ticket booking events as they occur.
+	-  Data Pipeline: Utilizes tools like BigQuery, Google Cloud Pub/Sub, and Dataflow for scalable data processing.
+	-  BigQuery Integration: Stores processed data in Google BigQuery for fast querying and analytics.
+	-  Fault Tolerance: Ensures data consistency and reliability in case of failures.
+	-  Extensible Architecture: Easily adaptable for additional data sources or destinations.

 ## Steps

 ###  Enable all service permissions